-It won’t bring back my lovely orange tabby, Sarman, but if this GC376 thing become available as some sort of medicine in future, I will be very happy.
-Last summer only, I dug more than ten graves for cats died of FIP.
+It won’t bring back my lovely orange tabby, Sarman, but if this GC376 thing becomes available as some sort of medicine in the future, I will be very happy.
+Last summer only, I dug more than ten graves for cats who died of FIP.

 Researchers conclude “GC376 showed promise in treating cats with certain presentations of FIP and has opened the door to targeted antiviral drug therapy”.

-Yunjeong Kim, virologist in the College of Veterinary Medicine, and one of the authors of the study, says “The field trial of GC376 was the first antiviral treatment for naturally occurring FIP, and it was designed to address several questions.
+Yunjeong Kim, a virologist in the College of Veterinary Medicine, and one of the authors of the study say “The field trial of GC376 was the first antiviral treatment for naturally occurring FIP, and it was designed to address several questions.
 One of the questions was to find out whether antiviral treatment holds promise in FIP treatment.”

-Other cats in the trial that were chronically ill also quickly improved on antiviral treatment and had varying duration of clinical remission before many them succumb to neurological disease later.
+Other cats in the trial that were chronically ill also quickly improved on antiviral treatment and had a varying duration of clinical remission before many of them succumbed to neurological disease later.

 - Norwalk virus is a common cause of vomiting and diarreal illness each winter and has often been referred to as “stomach flu” or “Winter Vomiting Disease”.
 Norwalk virus infections have been linked to outbreaks of vomiting and/or diarrhea in institutions such as child-care centres and long term care facilities as well as on cruise ships, camps, schools and households.
 The Norovirus group were first identified as the cause of a primary school outbreak of vomiting/diarrhea in Norwalk, Ohio during the early 1970’s.